 Arrowhead deserves substantial credit for serving as a magnificent place to work from, as well as a significant focal point for writers and their ideas.
 James Blish's office was in the basement where the view of the Sawkill creek flowing through the back yard served as muse.
 A moment's pause in that space by an open window in the summer gifts the listener with gentle sounds of the Sawkill's waters; a calming remedy as potent as any medical concoction today.

-At one point during the 1960s, the downstairs bathroom received a small graffiti from James Blish and Virginia Kidd's son, Ben.
-Instead of the cleaning and reprimand that one might reasonably expect, within a year, the entire bathroom had been covered floor to ceiling by remarks from eminent science fiction writers, agents, and not a few fans.
+At one point during the late 1960s, the downstairs bathroom received a small graffiti from James Blish and Virginia Kidd's son, Ben.
+Instead of the cleaning and reprimand that one might reasonably expect, the entire bathroom slowly became covered floor to ceiling by remarks from eminent science fiction writers, agents, and not a few fans.
 The walls, the ceiling, the shower stall, even the sides of the bathtub did not escape from the onslaught of writers who found a tabula rasa, no matter if it was only a tiny clear space.
 Unfortunately, these were painted over in the 1980s.
-Only one graffito escaped the purge, and still remains as of 2005; an electronic diagram on the back of the bathroom medicine cabinet door.
+Only one graffito escaped the purge, and still remains as of 2005; an electronic diagram of a low power pirate radio station on the back of the bathroom medicine cabinet door.
 Instructions have been given by the owners of the Virginia Kidd Literary Agency that this last graffito never be removed or painted over, and that the cabinet itself be retrieved in the event that the agency is forced to move to new quarters.

 In the 1970s, the US government instantiated the Tocks Island Dam project.
 This was to be a dam that blocked the flow of the Delaware River, and when completed, would flood a huge area that included where Arrowhead still stands as of 2005.
 Consequently, Virginia Kidd was forced to sell the building to the government.
 Despite this, she was able to negotiate an agreement whereby she could remain there until the dam was completed and the property actually in danger of flooding.
 To make a long story short, the Tocks Island Dam project was never completed, and the US park service obtained jurisdiction over all the properties that had been taken.